-If a gymnast sticks where he cannot get his heels together, it is still a stick but can incur any landing deductions associated with his feet being too far apart (i.e. has to slide feet together since he cannot raise the heels and get his heels together; feet too far apart on landing).
-If he does not fall, hop, step or slide, he will get a stick bonus.
-However, if he slides his feet to bring them together, then he will get that deduction.
-If he lands with his feet greater than shoulder width, then he will get the stick bonus but will get that deduction for the width of the feet on landing and will also get a deduction if he slides his feet together after he sticks the landing.
+If a gymnast sticks where they cannot get their heels together, it is still a stick but can incur any landing deductions associated with the feet being too far apart (i.e. has to slide feet together since they cannot raise the heels and get their heels together; feet too far apart on landing).
+If they do not fall, hop, step or slide, they will get a stick bonus.
+However, if the gymnast slides their feet to bring them together, then they will get that deduction.
+If they land with their feet greater than shoulder width, then they will get the stick bonus but will get that deduction for the width of the feet on landing and will also get a deduction if they slide the feet together after they stick the landing.